The version of Internet Explorer you are currently using is outdated.

 ARBITRATION PROTOCOL OF ROGERS COMMUNICATIONS INC. AND ITS SUBSIDIARIES AND AFFILIATES

 The following Arbitration Protocol applies to any arbitration initiated by a customer of Rogers Communications Inc. or any of its subsidiaries or affiliates (referred to hereafter collectively as "Rogers").
 All arbitrations shall be conducted pursuant to the relevant provisions of the applicable arbitration legislation in the Province or Territory in which the customer of Rogers who has initiated the arbitration process resides.
-Upon receiving a notice of arbitration in any form from a customer (referred to hereafter as the "Complainant") Rogers will ensure that the Complainant is provided with a copy of this Protocol along with a list of retired judges in the jurisdiction in which the Complainant resides from which the Complainant may, as set out below, select an arbitrator.
+Upon receiving a notice of arbitration in any form from a customer (referred to hereafter as the "Complainant") Rogers will ensure that the Complainant is provided with a copy of this Protocol along with a list of proposed arbitrators from which the Complainant may, as set out below, select an arbitrator.

 Selection of Arbitrator